mickeymarse/blogfolio/src/content/blog/post-17.md

 ---
-title: I prefer wishes to resolution
+title: I prefer wishes to resolutions
 description: And it's not just because I'm bitter about my failures.
 pubDate: 2025-01-03
 slug: less-resolutions-more-wishes